-- Model 25T Located behind removable access panel in driver side rear compartment - Model 25P Located behind panel under refrigerator - Model 25Q Behind removable access panel under wardrobe cabinet - -Typical View - 3.
+- Model 25T Located behind removable access panel in driver side rear compartment - Model 25P Located behind panel under refrigerator - -Typical View - 7.
 Remove and save the protective cap from the end of the antifreeze siphon tube.
 Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.